-If a case is cited in this document and a person wants to find and read the actual case, we can find it by following a series of steps.
+If a case is cited in this document and a person wants to find and read the actual case, it can be found by following a series of steps.
 The first step is to avoid getting flustered by the complicated series of numbers, letters, and punctuation that follows the name of the case.
-The next step is to simply go to Google Scholar, click the “Legal opinions and journals” button and type in the volume number, the journal name, and the page number from the case citation.
+The next step is to simply go to http://scholar.google.com/, click the “Legal opinions and journals” button and type in the volume number, the journal name, and the page number from the case citation.
 For example, to find the case of State v.
 Jordan, 742 N.W.2d 149 (Minn.
 2007).
 We would ignore the name of the case (State v.
 Jordan), and copy the volume number (742), then journal name (N.W.2d), followed by the page number (149).
 Those three things are all that’s needed to find the case on Google scholar.
 Sometimes the journal name will be different, but as long as the right information is copied into the search bar, Google Scholar should be able to pull it up.

 Again, the information in this manual is not legal advice.
 We hope that transgender individuals and their allies will use this manual as a first step for beginning to understand applicable law, and identify when legal help is needed.

 Many transgender people report barriers to accessing legal services for a number of reasons.
 The cost of hiring a lawyer is a major issue for many, along with fears that lawyers will not be respectful of transgender clients, will not know enough about how laws specifically affect transgender people, or that the court system is prejudiced against transgender people.
 While all of these fears are justified, attorneys, activists, and advocates across the country are making huge strides in increasing legal services and resources for transgender people.
 Many states have lesbian, gay, bisexual, and transgender (LGBT) bar associations that can be helpful in locating legal information or finding lawyers who are knowledgeable about transgender law and sensitive to the specific concerns of transgender clients.
 Many of the organizations listed in the resource section at the end of this manual are happy to assist individuals in finding legal services.
 Although legal services often seem too expensive, there are a lot of organizations and individual attorneys committed to making justice more accessible.
 You may be eligible for pro bono (free of charge) representation or fee structures that work for you (such as contingency fees, where you only pay if you win your case).
-Additionally, many attorneys are happy to meet with potential clients for free to assess your case.
+Additionally, many attorneys are happy to meet with potential clients for free to assess a case.
 This can be a good way to learn more about your options and whether it's worth it to you to pursue legal action.